richardoyelabi/social-video-django-server/README.md

 There will be prompts to create the superuser account.

+You can now access the admin panel at localhost:8000/admin/

 This is what verifying a creator account looks like

 ![Screenshot from 2023-01-13 09-48-33](https://user-images.githubusercontent.com/70032662/212278479-c2480e30-8585-4f74-adda-f16d83a70263.png)